-To become an optician in Nevada requires licensing, but the steps needed to get there are not difficult.
+Becoming an optician in Nevada requires licensing, but the steps needed to get there are not difficult.
 With an apprenticeship and some classroom time, you can soon begin working and earning as an eye professional.
-Opticians help patients fill prescriptions, pick out frames, learn how to use their lenses and make repairs.
+Opticians help patients fill prescriptions, pick out frames, learn how to use their lenses, and make repairs.
 It is a rewarding career and a stable one in Nevada, where growth in the industry is strong.[En Español]

 Licensing for Opticians in Nevada

 The prerequisite for starting a career in opticianry in Nevada is obtaining a high school diploma or GED.
 After that, you must take the National Opticianry Competency Exam (NOCE) and complete a state-approved apprenticeship program.

 Once you have completed those steps, you will need to fill out an application with the Nevada State Board of Opticians and pay a fee.
 The board will review your qualifications and provide you with a license if you meet all the requirements.

 To work as an optician in Nevada you must be licensed through the Board of Dispensing Opticians.
 The first step in becoming licensed is to apply to the Board to become an apprentice.
 You can then choose one of two pathways:

 - A one-year apprenticeship that includes at least 1,000 hours of work experience and completion of an associate degree program in ophthalmic dispensing